graik/autotesting/README.md

 assigned to the test instance (`self.*`) will be pushed to the global python namespace for interactive inspection after your tests have run or failed.

+The main philosophy behind this little module is to keep things simple but practical and to minimize the code that deals with the management of your testing infrastructure.
+Contrary to the opinion of serious experts, we very much prefer to have our testing routines right next to and in the same file as the code being tested.
+That's the scenario autotest is particularly good for but it could, of course, also be used for tests that are collected in seperate files and folders (but, unless your test files are bundled in their own sub-package, testing.py will report many modules with missing test cases).